onemarcfifty/onemarcfifty.github.io/_posts/2022-04-08-DNS-Filtering.md

   teaser: /assets/images/thumbnails/Q-xDtCxnD0Q.jpg
 ---

+## DNS Filtering - no more ads with Pihole or AdGuard

 No more ads - and parental control.
 Those are two use cases for ad blockers and DNS Filters like **AdGuard Home** or **Pi-hole (R)**.
 Privacy and protection of your data in the internet, blocking ads and the use of DNS White Lists or Black Lists.

 <a href="https://www.youtube.com/watch?v={{page.videoid}}"><img src="/assets/images/thumbnails/{{page.videoid}}.jpg">Watch the video on YouTube</a>